1. Background history:

 The curriculum will take approximately 2-3 years to complete, but that does not mean that in your mind you have to commit yourself in advance for that length of time.
 Some people chose to follow the whole curriculum, while others will participate only during certain sections depending on what their time allows.
 Whenever possible there will be ample handouts made available through a google group.

-To sign up and get information on the fee, just send me an email confirming your commitment to attend.
+To sign up and get information on the cost, just send us an email confirming your commitment to attend.